nafizjiwa/REACT-REDUX-Complex-State/README.md

 ## ACTIONS AND PAYLOADS of COMPLEX STATE
 #### (2nd The State's Slices are known now define how to trigger changes to these slices of state with actions)
-- Actions are dipatched to the store with `store.dispatch()`</br>
+- Actions are dipatched to the store with `store.dispatch(ACTIONobject)`</br>
 - Complex state action object:
+### ACTION OBJECT
+        {
+            type:'sliceName/actionName,
+            payload: data
+         }
+- The naming clarifies the slice of state to be updated.</br>

         const theActionISaJSobject(actionDescriptor) = {
              type: 'sliceName/actionDescriptor', --> Action types Naming pattern
              payload: 'data= variable, number, string'
           }
-- The naming clarifies the slice of state to be updated.

 ### Once the type of actions are determined create action creators for those actions
 `**** Actions creators ****`
-            -Functions that return action objects everytime they are called -Dispatched to the store with store.dispatch(action or action creator).
+            -Functions that return action objects everytime they are called -Dispatched to the store with `store.dispatch(action object or action creator)`.

              const actionDescriptorName = (data) {     //Action CREATOR return {                  //returns ACTION OBJECT